 To see if any of the following changes make any difference you’ll need to track your sleep.
-Ideally at least the # of hours that you get.
+Ideally at least the number of hours of sleep that you get.

 It's a good idea to get an activity tracker that also tracks sleep as you’re likely spending less time sleeping than you think.
 Often, if you’re in bed for 8 hours you are only sleeping 7.5 or even less depending on how long it takes to get to bed and how many times you wake up.

 By tracking the specific number of hours you’ll get a feel over time what the optimal number is for you.
 8 hours isn’t for everyone, you might actually need a bit more or perhaps even a bit less.

 2. Put your devices away and store them in another room

 Huffington makes a big deal about removing all technology-based devices from her bedroom well before she starts her nighttime routine.
 That’s right - no emails, no messages, and no TV before bed.
 Bright screens have the opposite impact of what you want (that is, to get sleepy,) before bed: they wake you up and keep your brain alert.

 While completely removing technology from your bedroom may sound impossible for some people, you can start small and build up to the 90 minutes that Huffington recommends:

 “No screens 15 minutes before bed.”